pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 is a tuple `<sensorId, eventValue>`.
 In particular, the values of events follow a sinusoidal function to have intuitive changing values within a controlled rage for a demonstration.

-- `StreamBookmarker`: This Flink application is intended to identify the slices of the stream that we want to bookmark, as they are of interest to execute further processing.
-That is, for a given `sensorId`, this job detects and stores the start and end StreamCuts (i.e., stream "slice") for which `eventValues` are `< 0`.
-From the start and end StreamCuts, this application creates a "slice" object that stores in a separate stream.
+- `StreamBookmarker`: This Flink application is intended to identify the slices of the `Stream` that we want to bookmark, as they are of interest to execute further processing.
+That is, for a given `sensorId`, this job detects and stores the start and end `StreamCut`s (i.e., `Stream` "slice") for which `eventValues` are `< 0`.
+From the start and end `StreamCut`s, this application creates a "slice" object that stores in a separate `Stream`.

-- `SliceProcessor`: This application reads from the Pravega Stream where the start and end StreamCuts are published by `StreamBookmarker`.
-For each stream slice object written in the stream, this application executes (locally) a batch job that reads the events within the specified slice and performs some computation (e.g., counting events for the sensor for which values are `< 0`).
+- `SliceProcessor`: This application reads from the Pravega `Stream` where the start and end StreamCuts are published by `StreamBookmarker`.
+For each stream slice object written in the `Stream`, this application executes (locally) a batch job that reads the events within the specified slice and performs some computation (e.g., counting events for the sensor for which values are `< 0`).